Employment

 Key Local Labour Market Insights

-Total local employment stands at 14,700 in November 2025, it declined by 50 jobs from October and gained 260 jobs year-over-year.
+Total local employment registered 14,440 in January 2026, it dropped by 290 jobs from December and showed an uptick of 220 jobs year-over-year.

-The local employment rate registered 58.5%.
-It fell of 0.2 percentage points
+The local employment rate stands at 57.4%.
+It went down by 1.1 percentage points

-from October and expanded by 0.2 percentage points from same month last year.
+from December and fell by 0.0 percentage points from same month last year.

-Local unemployment rate reached 5.1%.
-It showed decline by 0.4 percentage points month-over-month, and decreased by 0.0 percentage points year-over-year.
+Local unemployment rate registered 5.3%.
+It went down by 0.0 percentage points month-over-month, and fell by 0.7 percentage points year-over-year.

 Employment Trends

-Total employment in November 2025 was 14,700, showing a slight decrease of 50. compared to November, employment levels expanded by 260, showing strength.
+Total employment in January 2026 was 14,440, showing a moderate decrease of 290 from the previous month.
+From January last year, employment levels expanded by 220, showing strength.

 Scroll down to explore more data